 Larger to store

 Functions include a shave and blend cycle, manual blend cycle, and shave-only cycle, giving you the ability to customize your ice.
 Whichever you pick, the premium shaved ice blender produces uniform ice with no chunks or big ice cubes.
-Better yet, all parts are dishwasher safe.
+Better yet, all parts are dishwasher-safe.

 For those who need a little guidance when building drinks, there's an option to add on a 54-ounce shatter-proof mixing bowl inscribed with the measurements you need to make a margarita or piña colada, including markers for rum, tequila, triple sec, and juice.
 Thanks to this, no additional measuring cups or jiggers are required.
 The only thing missing is a margarita glass!

-Best Commercial: Margarita Girl Single-Bowl Mini Sized Margarita Drink Machine
+Margarita Girl Single-Bowl Mini-Sized Margarita Drink Machine

 Keeps drinks frozen